George Luke Smith: Early life and education

 Smith was elected as a Republican to the Forty-third Congress to fill the vacancy created by the death of Representative-elect Samuel Peters and served from November 24, 1873, until March 3, 1875.

-Considered a Carpetbagger, Smith was an unsuccessful candidate for reelection in 1874 to the Forty-fourth Congress and was succeeded by the Democrat William M. Levy.
+Considered by some to be a Carpetbagger due to his northern roots and service in the Union Army, Smith was an unsuccessful candidate for reelection in 1874 to the Forty-fourth Congress.
+He was succeeded by the Democrat William M. Levy.

+Later career

 Thereafter, Smith was appointed collector of customs at the port of New Orleans by U.S. President Rutherford B. Hayes, a position that he held from May 4, 1878, to February 20, 1879.

 He moved to Hot Springs, Hot Springs, Arkansas, to engage in the real estate business until his death there.

-He is interred at the West Street Cemetery in Milford, New Hampshire.
+He died in 1884 and is interred at the West Street Cemetery in Milford, New Hampshire.

+Legacy

 Smith was the last Republican to hold the 4th district House seat in Louisiana until 1988, when Jim McCrery won a special election for the position to succeed Buddy Roemer who was elected governor of Louisiana the preceding year.